Fox Meadows Wind

 Is the Project subsidized by the Government?

-Fox Meadows is 100% privately-funded by ABO Wind and is not subsidized by the Government.
+Fox Meadows is 100% privately-funded by ABO Wind AG and is not subsidized by the Government.

 Who is responsible for the clean-up of the wind turbines in the event that something goes awry with the company, such as bankruptcy?